ummaycoc/wc.apl/README.md

 3. From `s` we calculate the words in `blockCount`'s righthand argument directly, just as we did before.
 4. Finally we return whether the first character is not a space, the number of characters, the number of words, the number of lines, and whether the last character is not a space.

 We can apply `blockCount` to multiple strings.
-Just like the original Haskell version we need some way to combine the results of applying `blockCount` to sequential strings from a file, which we do with the following:
+Just like the original Haskell version, we need some way to combine the results of applying `blockCount` to sequential strings from a file, which we do with the following:

 ```
 blockCollapse←{